Shorya-Sharma/Semi-Supervised-Learning-For-Better-Pedestrian-Detection/README.md

-# 11785-project-transfer-learning
+# -transfer-learning

-This is the repo for the 11785 Fall 2020 final project: Semi-Supervised Learning For Better Pedestrian Detection
+This is the repo for project: Semi-Supervised Learning For Better Pedestrian Detection

 # Organization of the repo

 We use git submodule to organize our work.
 The folders include:

-11785-project: self-training for faster R-CNN (by Wanwen)
+self-training for faster R-CNN

-11785-project-jianchang: active learning for faster R-CNN (by Jianchang)
+active learning for faster R-CNN

-11785-project-active-learning-for-YOLO: active learning for YOLO and active learning loss (by Seo Young)
+active-learning-for-YOLO: active learning for YOLO and active learning loss

-11785-project-ranzhang-yolo: self-training for YOLO (by Ran)
+self-training for YOLO

 # Dataset
 Download the FLIR thermal dataset: https://www.flir.com/oem/adas/adas-dataset-form/